jittagornp/index-search-javascript/README.md

 - <i>highlightClass</i> (optional) : default is 'keyword-highlight', is css class for keyword highlight.

-- <i>stopword</i> (optional) : is the function for separate keyword from sentence. by default use white space for stop word.
+- <i>stopword</i> (optional) : the function for separate keyword from sentence. by default use white space for stop word.

 3) <b>search</b>
 ```js